halfhorst/strange/README.md

 > of the well-known Winchell Augustus Greaves."
 > -- _Stranger in a Strange Land_, Robert Heinlein

-Right now, `strangeland` doesn't actually function as a screensaver, meaning it won't spring in to action after a period of inactivity.
-I can monitor stdin's tty to get idle time but I haven't figured out the best fork-into-the-background or daemonization scheme to come back and get access to the right tty device.
+Right now, `strange` doesn't actually function as a screensaver, meaning it won't spring in to action after a period of inactivity.
 Of course, a screensaver isn't necessary in most places today.
 Phosphor burn-in isn't a risk.
-Still, they are nostalgic and pretty and the graphics are fun.
-I often "turn on" something on my second monitor that is calming and visual.
-`strangeland` fits that role.
+Still, they are nostalgic and fun.
+I often "turn on" something on my second monitor that is calming and visual. `strange` fits that role.

-`strangeland` is heavy on Posix and not strictly c99 so it isn't portable like c99 wants to be.
-It's performance is also highly dependent on the terminal emulator you are using and what it supports.

 ## Demos

-A strangeland demo impelement three functions.
+Specific screensA strangeland demo impelement three functions.
 An initialization function that runs once at startup and is useful for initializing global state, an update function that is run once per frame, and a cleanup function that runs on exit or `SIGTERM`.
 Return false from the update function to terminate the demo.